herbs61/Student-Registration/README.md

 Angular as the front-end
 mysql as the database while using a local server

-Firstly you have to enter your virtual environment that is venv
+First enter this command pip install -r requirements.txt To install all the files and libraries

-Then enter this command pip install -r requirements.txt
+Then you have to enter your virtual environment that is venv